World-class research. Ultimate impact.

 1. New causal gene explaining a phenotype or disorder in one or more families.
 Findings should be accompanied by adequate support for causality, especially when the gene discovery is reported in a single family.
 For discoveries in single families, support for causality must include experimental models (in vivo and/or in vitro) and should also be supported by population genetics and in silico modelling.

-3. New mechanistic insights about a known gene or variant.
+2. New mechanistic insights about a known gene or variant.
 These findings need to be supported by experimental data and not just in silico predictions.
-Transcriptomic, proteomic, or novel model organism studies are welcomed.
+Transcriptomic, proteomic, or novel model organism studies are welcomed and encouraged.

-6. New diagnostic approach (known or novel gene set).
+5. New diagnostic approach (known or novel gene set).
 If the approach focuses on a known gene set, a comparison against existing strategies to highlight strengths and limitations is required.

 2. Statistical significance.
 Unless testing a locus with very strong prior evidence (i.e. already robustly associated with a particular trait at stringent significance thresholds, normally p<5x10-8) in a new setting, any claims for novel association should minimally meet Bonferroni multiple testing corrected p-value thresholds.
 If claiming a completely novel association this would normally be p<5x10-8, findings not meeting this stringent threshold should be carefully placed as "suggestive" or meriting additional follow-up.